aionescu/dynasty/README.md

 Dynasty is an interpreted, dynamically-typed, lazily evaluated, purely functional programming language.

-*:construction: Dynasty is still very early in development.
-Expect things to change and/or break often. :construction:*

 ## Examples

 You can find some test programs in the [Examples](Examples) folder.